euctrl-pru/website/references/methodology/additional_asma_time_pi.md

 in support of these quality areas are implemented and regularly monitored as part of the aforementioned APDF sub-processes.

+{% figure caption:"Quality Performance Areas and corresponding Quality Indicators" class:"img-responsive center-block" %}
 {% img adasma-09.png magick:resize:700x700 alt:'Quality Performance Areas and corresponding Quality Indicators' %}
-*Quality Performance Areas and corresponding Quality Indicators*
+{% endfigure %}

 More detail on these quality checks can be found in the Airport Data Flow Data Specifications (see [3]).